 COOKEVILLE, Tenn. - State Sen. Charlotte Burks says she will not seek re-election next year.

-The Monterey Democrat did not immediately return a call to The Associated Press on Monday.
+The Monterey Democrat did not immediately return a call to The Associated Press today.

 But she told the Cookeville Herald-Citizen that she believes she's served the 15th District with "honesty and integrity."